2025 RGME Autumn Colloquium on Fragments

 This 2025 Colloquium stands within the long tradition of symposia, colloquia, workshops, and other scholarly events of the Research Group on Manuscript Evidence, now entering its second quarter-of-a-century as a nonprofit educational corporation based in Princeton, New Jersey.
 The RGME is dedicated to the study of manuscripts and other written records across the centuries.
 This year our theme is “Thresholds and Communities”.

 The 2025 Autumn Colloquium will span three days from Friday to Sunday, 21–23 November.
 It will have a series of sessions with presentations and Q&A, roundtable discussions/panels, and hands-on workshops.
+The event begins on Friday morning with a hybrid session, runs for two days with hybrid sessions, and concludes on Sunday morning with an online session.
+Online access is through interactive Zoom Meetings hosted by the RGME.

 Participants